aviart/gd-star-rating/readme.txt

   Upgrade and setup options

 == Installation ==

+= Requirements =
+* mySQL: 4.0, 4.1 or 5.x
+* PHP: 4.4.x or 5.x.x
+* WordPress: 2.5.0 or newer

+= Browser Notice =
+* Multi review feature on administration Post Edit page will not work properly with IE6 browsers

+= Basic Installation =
-Plugin folder in the WordPress plugins folder must be `gd-star-rating`.
+* Plugin folder in the WordPress plugins folder must be `gd-star-rating`.
 * Upload `gd-star-rating` folder to the `/wp-content/plugins/` directory
 * Activate the plugin through the 'Plugins' menu in WordPress